cockroachdb/docs/v20.2/take-and-restore-encrypted-backups.md

 #### Restore from an encrypted backup using a passphrase

-To decrypt an [encrypted backup](#take-an-encrypted-backup-using-a-passphrase), use the `encryption_passphrase` option and the same passphrase that was used to create the backup.
+To decrypt an [encrypted backup](#take-an-encrypted-backup-using-a-passphrase), use the [`encryption_passphrase` option](backup.html#with-encryption-passphrase) option and the same passphrase that was used to create the backup.

 For example, the encrypted backup created in the [previous example](#take-an-encrypted-backup-using-a-passphrase) can be restored with: